Generic name: carbidopa (kar bi DOE pa)

 You should not use carbidopa if you are allergic to it, or if you have:

-Do not use carbidopa with levodopa if you have used an MAO inhibitor in the past 14 days.
+Do not use this medicine if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.
+MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, tranylcypromine, and others.

 How should I take carbidopa?

-If you already take levodopa but have never taken carbidopa before, start taking both medicines at least 12 hours after you last took levodopa by itself.
+If you already take levodopa but have never taken carbidopa, start taking both medicines at least 12 hours after you last took levodopa by itself.

-This medicine can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using carbidopa with levodopa.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using carbidopa.

 Store at room temperature away from moisture and heat.